 c) Maintenance

 Lines may have maintenance and management expenses as well.
 This fee varies by lender and transaction.
-They can cover several items, such as line management, ongoing collateral assessments, etc.
+These expenses can cover several items, such as line management, ongoing collateral assessments, etc.

 4. What are its advantages?